 The Kitty Story

 For the past 21 years there have been cats in my life.
 The first cat was Phred.
 Phred came with my current husband, so I got to know both of them before we married.
 Phred was wise, good, and a mighty hunter.
-Phred was an amazing boy who could sit in porcelain kitty pose on the window box and just be the most precious welcoming cat in the universe.
+Phred was an amazing boy who could sit in porcelain-kitty pose on the window box and just be the most precious, welcoming cat in the universe.
 This doesn’t describe him perfectly, but it is a start.
 For me, Phred was my son.
 Yes, a child.
-The one outstanding thing I must mention is his addiction to fishy flavored flakes.
-IF we let him have some of those things he would go on a hunger fast and demand MORE.
+The one outstanding thing I must mention is his addiction to fishy-flavored flakes.
+IF we let him have some of those things, he would then go on a hunger strike and demand MORE.
 Never feed a cat something they can become addicted to!

 When Phred departed in April of 1999, we decided to wait to see what happened before we became kitty parents yet again.